ilg-deprecated/riscv-none-gcc-build/README.md

 ## Files

-* `VERSION` - the current build version file.
+* `VERSION` - the stable build version file.
 Its content looks like `7.1.1-1`, where `7.1.1` is the official GCC version, and `2` is the GNU MCU Eclipse RISC-V GCC release number.
+* `VERSION-dev` - the development build version file.